ethanmoyer/NIREUS/README.md

 - The last cost analysis was completed almost four years ago, so the price of the method should be heavily inspected and reported.
 - Design and perform tests related to the query-reference length ratio.
-- Design a final restriction map plot of the reference sequence that indicates what enzymes should be used where in order to get the desired fragments in lab
 - Create a method for determining the order of applying enzymes for the digestion of the reference
 - Implement a pre-built machine learning model for subsequence classification
 - Build and implement a machine learning model for subsequence alignment prediction